Next shares surge as online sales limit pandemic pain

 “We were surprised that the business did as well as it did despite the November lockdown,” he said in an interview.
 “Our operations kept up with demand, which was something we were anxious about in October.”

-Next, the first major UK listed non-food retailer to update on Christmas trading, nudged up its underlying pretax profit guidance for the year to the end of January to 370 million pounds ($502 million), its fourth upgrade in five months.
+Next, the first major UK listed non-food retailer to update on Christmas trading, has benefited from its long-established online operation, which recorded a 38% rise in full-price sales in the fourth quarter up until Dec.
+26.

+Rivals with weaker or no online operation, notably AB Food’s Primark, have seen far larger drops in sales.

-However, two one-offs - a 40 million pound provision on the value of store leases and a 12 million pound boost from an additional week of trading - would result in new unadjusted guidance of 342 million pounds, it said.
+Next’s latest upgrade is its fourth in five months, although two one-offs - a 40-million-pound provision on the value of store leases and a 12-million-pound boost from an additional week of trading - result in new pretax profit guidance of 342 million pounds for the year to the end of January.

-It anticipated a 14% loss of full-price retail sales in January as a result of a third national lockdown in England.
-The business said it would also incur costs clearing more of its retail end-of-season sale stock online.
+It anticipated a 14% loss of full-price retail sales in January due to a third national lockdown in England.

+Wolfson said about half of lost store sales would migrate online in the new lockdown, which will span the end of its current year and the start of its next.

+“That may be ambitious,” he said, although he added that its warehouses were now COVID secure.
+“We are better positioned to deal with this lockdown than the first one.”

 For its 2021/22 financial year, its central scenario which sees disruption in the first half and a recovery in the second, is for sales on a par with its 2019/20 year, and pretax profit of 670 million pounds.